Frequently Asked Questions

 What if I'm color blind?

 Color vision should be perfect.
 Nevertheless, red or green deficiencies will need to pass the Ishihara (24-plate edition) with 9 of the 13 plates required.
 Applicants who fail the Ishihara test can meet the color vision standard by demonstrating that they can correctly identify colors via a field test conducted by the employer and approved by DPSST.
+This will not be conducted until after the medical examination.

 What if I have other medical or physical concerns about meeting requirements?